• Skip to primary navigation

 process shots showing how to make dough for focaccia.

-1. Activate the yeast.
-In a large bowl combine and stir the warm water with the active dry yeast and honey.
-Whisk it and let it sit for about 5 to 10 minutes.
-The mixture should start foaming up if the yeast is good.
+Activate the yeast: In a large bowl, stir the warm water with the yeast and honey.
+Let it sit 5 to 10 minutes until it foams.
+If it does not foam, the yeast is dead, so start again.

 process shots showing how to prep dough for making focaccia.